cuberite/APIFuzzing/README.md

 # APIFuzzing

-This is a plugin writen in lua for cuberite.
-As the plugin name already indicates it's used for fuzzing and checking the cuberite lua api.
+This is a plugin written in lua for cuberite.
+As the plugin name already indicates it's used for fuzzing and it can check the cuberite lua api.

 There are two commands
 * fuzzing